ainneo/design-template/README.md

 # design-template

-created a design template using 3JS
+created a design template using 3JS library